HakanKARASU/HakanKARASU/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently working on implementation of deep learning on electrochemical system
+- 🔭 &nbsp; I’m currently working on implementation of deep learning on a system
--  🌱 I’m currently learning GradCAM and its application
+-  🌱 I’m currently deploying CNN with GradCAM++ in real time
 - 🤔 &nbsp; Exploring new technologies
 - 🎓 &nbsp; Studying computer programming and Mathematics.
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence .